More than 60 experts, leading academics and representatives from governing bodies

 - Andrea Bernardoni, Professor of History of Science and Technology, University of L'Aquila

-- Giovanni Berselli, Full Professor, University of Genoa, Affiliated Researcher at the Italian Institute of Technology
+- Giovanni Berselli, Full Professor, University of Genoa, Affiliated Researcher, Italian Institute of Technology

 - Davide Brugali, Associate Professor of Robotics, University of Bergamo

-- Danilo Caivano, Full Professor, Department of Computer Science, University of Bari Aldo Moro
+- Danilo Caivano, Full Professor at the Department of Computer Science, University of Bari Aldo Moro

-- Ferdinando Cannella, Head of the Industrial Robotics Unit, IIT
+- Ferdinando Cannella, Head of Industrial Robotic Unit, IIT

 - Giuseppe Carbone, Vice-President of the I-RIM Association, Chair of the IFToMM Technical Committee on Robotics and Mechatronics, University of Calabria

-- Sara Colantonio, Senior Researcher, CNR Institute of Information Science and Technology, “Alessandro Faedo” Institute of Information Science and Technology (CNR-ISTI)
+- Sara Colantonio, Senior Researcher at the Institute of Information Science and Technologies of the National Research Council.
+Institute of Information Science and Technologies ‘Alessandro Faedo’ (Cnr-Isti)

-- Gianlorenzo D’Angelo, Professor of Computer Science, Gran Sasso Science Institute
+- Gianlorenzo D'Angelo, Professor of Computer Science at the Gran Sasso Science Institute

-- Irene Fassi, Senior Researcher, CNR, and SIRI Councillor
+- Irene Fassi, Research Director, CNR and SIRI Councillor

 - Fabio Gasparetti, Ph.D., Computer Scientist @AI-lab, Roma Tre University

-- Paolo Giudici, Full Professor of Statistics, University of Pavia
+- Paolo Giudici, Professor of Statistics and Risk Management, University of Pavia

-- Giorgio Gnecco, Full Professor of Mathematical Methods of Economics and of Actuarial and Financial Sciences, IMT Alti Studi di Lucca
+- Giorgio Gnecco, Full Professor in Mathematical Methods of Economics and of Actuarial and Financial Sciences, IMT Alti Studi di Lucca

-- Vera Gramigna, Associate Professor of Advanced Medical and Surgical Technology and Methodology, University of Catanzaro-Reggio Calabria
+- Vera Gramigna, Assistant Professor of Advanced Medical and Surgical Technology and Methodology, University of Catanzaro

-- Eugenio Guglielmelli, Full Professor of Bioengineering, Campus Bio-Medico University of Rome and National Delegate of the Ministry of University and Research for Horizon Europe 2021–2027 Health Cluster and Cancer Mission, Campus Bio-Medico University of Rome
+- Eugenio Guglielmelli, Full Professor of Bioengineering, Campus Bio-Medico University of Rome and National Delegate of the Ministry of University and Research for Horizon Europe 2021-2027 Cluster Health and Mission Cancer, Campus Bio-Medico University of Rome

 - Ludovico Iovino, Professor of Computer Science, Gran Sasso Science Institute